CompareGuru Financial Services is an authorised financial services provider FSP. 47696

 Having a detailed and accurate record of costs related to the injury will also give more credibility to your claim.
 The records will have specific amounts and tangible costs, proving that you are not simply pulling a number out of thin air for a quick pay day.

 Many legal advice sites say that you should lodge a claim as soon as you confirm that you are injured.
 Don't try to make claims about whiplash at the scene of the accident - this will only increase suspicion.
 Rather, see a medical professional and once it is confirmed that you are injured, contact the relevant insurance company.
 Do not make any reaching claims to the insurance company about how long your injury will last, or the expected costs.
 Rather focus on first notifying them that you will be filing a claim.

 Don't immediately settle for a cash payout either.
 Rather take a proper look at the circumstances and get legal advice if needed.
 If you suspect that the insurer is attempting to undermine your claim by assigning blame to you or doubting your medical history, you'll want to consult a lawyer.

 When notifying the insurer of your intent to file a claim, don't immediately jump to the threat of the lawsuit.
 You don't want the insurer to assume you are another nuisance claim that is fraudulent.

 However, if you have supplied the necessary confirmation from your doctor and qualify legally (in terms of fault), and your claim is still rejected, you should consult a lawyer.
 You'll want to find a law firm which is affordable, qualified and - above all - credible.

-Resorting to a notorious “ambulance chaser” lawyer will only cause more doubt over your claim.
+Resorting to a notorious ambulance chaser lawyer will only cause more doubt over your claim.